jentery/mdia200/notes.md

 ## Week 8 (Oct.
 23 and 26): Media and Meaning

 This week, media are not only material agents; they either consist of *signs* organized according to codes or become *difference engines* in the play of discourse.
 A sign may be reductive, or it may invite many possible meanings.
 Perhaps the messenger is literal (think high fidelity), or maybe they're a poet or trickster.
 Meanings may persist, overlap, or contradict each other, and&#8212;most interesting&#8212;they are frequently unintended.
 Consider those moments when someone asserts, "I didn't mean to say that!"
-While noise in the transmission model may lack semantic value, unintended messages can be semantically rich.
-We'll see what kind of surprises arise in our conversations about media and meaning this week.
+While noise in the transmission model (see Week 3) may lack semantic value, unintended messages can be semantically rich in the field of semiotics.
+We’ll see what kind of surprises arise in our conversations about media and meaning this week.

 **Questions for Week 8**